bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Converts an angle from radians to degrees.
+### Converts an angle from radians to degrees

 -   Use `math.pi` and the radian to degree formula to convert the angle from radians to degrees.

 ```py
 from math import pi